Lorenzosciacca/OSW_weather/readme_.md

 - Write the name of the location of your interest in the field `City name`
 - Write the two letters iso code of the country associated with your location in the field `Country code`.
 You can search the two letters code of a given country [here](https://www.iso.org/obp/ui/#home) selecting `country codes`.
 - Save
-### config_defaults.h
+### Without web UI
-If you want to configure the app without using the web UI you can set:
+If you want to configure the app without using the web UI you can set the followings values in config_defaults.h:
 - `OPENWEATHERMAP_APIKEY`, the api key
 - `OPENWEATHERMAP_CITY`, city name
 - `OPENWEATHERMAP__STATE_CODE`, the two letter iso code of the country of your interest

 If you are not sure about the geocoding you can perform a simple test.
 Type in the address bar of your browser: "https://api.openweathermap.org/data/2.5/forecast?q=CITY,STATE&appid=APIKEY&cnt=24 "